Compare

 |---|---|---|

-| Support bot / automated resolutions | Included — up to 5K bot conversations/mo on Growth | Breeze Customer Agent — $0.50 per resolved conversation (outcome model, April 2026) OR ~$1.00 per conversation on the credit model; 500 resolved conversations/mo ≈ $250-$500/mo depending on model source |
+| Support bot / automated resolutions | Included.
+2,000 bot conversations/mo on Growth, $0.25/conversation overage | Breeze Customer Agent: $0.50 per resolved conversation (50 credits at $10/1,000), $0 for unresolved; 500 resolved conversations/mo is roughly $250/mo source |

-| CRM (contacts, accounts, deals, lifecycle) | Included on Growth | Included in Sales Hub / Smart CRM source |
+| CRM (contacts, accounts, deals, lifecycle) | Included on Growth | Included in Service Hub / Smart CRM source |

-| Marketing automation (email, nurtures, landing pages, forms) | Not included — Hydra does not compete here | Included in Marketing Hub Pro (2,000 marketing contacts; +$50/1,000 beyond) source |
+| Marketing automation (email, nurtures, landing pages, forms) | Not included.
+Hydra does not compete here | Marketing Hub, separately priced source |

-| Automation flows / Workflows | Included — unlimited flows / 10K runs on Growth | Included in Pro-tier Hubs source |
+| Automation flows / Workflows | Included.
+Unlimited flows on Growth | Included in Pro-tier Hubs source |

 A few notes on reading this table:

-- Hydra tiers are locked: Starter $49 / Growth $149 / Scale $399.
+- Hydra tiers are locked: Starter $49 (500 bot conversations/mo, $0.35/conversation overage) / Growth $149 (2,000 bot conversations/mo, $0.25 overage) / Scale $399 (8,000 bot conversations/mo, $0.18 overage).
 14-day trial, card up front, auto-charges Growth on day 15.
 30-day money-back guarantee.
 No permanent free tier.

 Where Hydra wins

 One universal object model, not six Hubs with a shared database.
-HubSpot's Smart CRM is genuinely strong — Contacts, Companies, Deals, and Tickets are well-designed standard objects with two-way associations. source But they're still separate objects in separate product SKUs.
+HubSpot's Smart CRM is genuinely strong.
+Contacts, Companies, Deals, and Tickets are well-designed standard objects with two-way associations. source But they're still separate objects in separate product SKUs.
 You buy Sales Hub to work with Deals, Service Hub to work with Tickets, Marketing Hub to work with marketing-contact attributes.
 The data lives in one database; the product experience is stitched across Hubs with their own feature gates and their own upgrade paths.
 On Hydra, there is no "Hub" layer.
 Support threads, contacts, accounts, opportunities, lifecycle events, flows, and mini-apps are all first-class rows in the same object graph.
+The same conversation row that holds a support thread links to the account, the opportunity, and the lifecycle event, with no joins across four tools and no copy-paste between dashboards.
 A bot flow that captures a lead and creates an opportunity writes to the same graph the agent inbox reads from.
 You aren't paying three Hubs to get the data to behave like one product, because it already is one product.

 Support-led, not marketing-led.